charlesgwellem/RNAseq_exploratory_data_analyses/README.md

 # Packages
 The packages I use are mainly Bioconductor as well as CRAN packages.
 Details can be found in the html files of the report folder in the repository.
 In addition to the commonly used packages used for basic visualisation and statistics, the most important packages I have used so far are:
-- DESeq2 used for normalisation and differential analysis of count data.
+- DESeq2: used for normalisation and differential analysis of count data.
-- airway public dataset published by [Himes, E. B et al](http://www.ncbi.nlm.nih.gov/pubmed/24926665)
+- airway: public RNAseq dataset published by [Himes, E. B et al](http://www.ncbi.nlm.nih.gov/pubmed/24926665)
-- Rsamtools provides an interface to the samtools, bcftools, and tabix utilities for manipulating SAM (Sequence Alignment / Map), FASTA, binary variant call (BCF) and compressed indexed tab-delimited (tabix) files.
+- Rsamtools: provides an interface to the samtools, bcftools, and tabix utilities for manipulating SAM (Sequence Alignment / Map), FASTA, binary variant call (BCF) and compressed indexed tab-delimited (tabix) files.
-- GenomicAlignments provides efficient containers for storing and manipulating short genomic alignments (typically obtained by aligning short reads to a reference genome)
+- GenomicAlignments: provides efficient containers for storing and manipulating short genomic alignments (typically obtained by aligning short reads to a reference genome)
-- Rsubread for alignment, quantification and analysis of RNA sequencing data (including both bulk RNA-seq and scRNA-seq) and DNA sequenicng data (including ATAC-seq, ChIP-seq, WGS, WES etc).
+- Rsubread: for alignment, quantification and analysis of RNA sequencing data (including both bulk RNA-seq and scRNA-seq) and DNA sequenicng data (including ATAC-seq, ChIP-seq, WGS, WES etc).

 # Credits
 I am very grateful for the following platforms and indivisuals who have made very high quality Bioinformatics content available online and mostly for free.